 Living spec — this is the product we're building

-Beacon documentation
+dropcontroller documentation

 Everything the SDK does and everything it will do.
 Where an API is marked Planned it's not built yet — but this page is the spec we're shipping against.